Lab 5: Svelte II (Loading Data & Reactivity)

 fetch()

 is an example of an asynchronous function.
-This means that it does not return the data directly, but rather a Promise that will eventually resolve to the data.
+This means that it does not return the data directly, but rather a Promise that will eventually resolve to the data after successful retrieval.
 In fact,fetch()

 returns aPromise